-Belinda Corpuz is a Filipina Canadian, Toronto-based multidisciplinary artist: actor, vocalist, musician, composer, creator.
+Belinda Corpuz (she/her) is a Filipina Canadian multidisciplinary artist: actor, singer, musician, composer, creator, based in Tkaronto (Toronto).

 As an actor, Belinda has developed new Canadian works with Factory Theatre, Cahoots, Nightwood, Soulpepper, Studio 180, Bad Hats, fu-GEN, Ergo Arts, Carlos Bulosan Theatre (CBT) and Expect Theatre.
 She worked as assistant sound designer on four-time Dora nominated production, Eraser.

 Selected Acting: All the Little Animals I Have Eaten (Nightwood), Lady Sunrise (Factory), Tita Jokes (Tita Collective), Hilot Means Healer (Cahoots/bcurrent), Prairie Nurse (Factory Theatre/Thousand Islands Playhouse/CBC Podcasts), Lola's Wake (Canadian Film Centre), Jezebel (Reel Asian International Film Festival).

 Belinda is part of of award-winning all-Fillipina ensemble, Tita Collective.
 With the group, she has been featured on CBC, Spotify Canada, and has performed in the Next Stage Theatre Festival, Toronto Fringe, Toronto SketchFest (Producer's Pick), Montreal SketchFest (Best Newcomer), and at Second City's John Candy Box Theatre.
 Their musical revue, Tita Jokes, won many awards, including Patron's Pick (Tarragon Mainspace), and Second City's Outstanding New Comedy Award.